Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

 ### Destination Directories

 Both the destination directories for user's file backups and system critical information are created within the repository.
 Change user's file backups as needed by specifying the preferred directory path in the  varibale **dest_dir** of  [Backup_Script.sh](https://github.com/Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/blob/main/Backup_Script.sh).
-Path that needs to edited is hightled in brackets below:
+Path that needs to edited is hightled between brackets below:

 ```
 dest_dir="($repository_path/Backups)"

 ```

 Change system critical information as needed by specifying the preferred directory path in the  varibale **dest_syslog** of  [Backup_Script.sh](https://github.com/Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/blob/main/Backup_Script.sh).
-Path that needs to edited is hightled in brackets below:
+Path that needs to edited is hightled betwwen brackets below:

 ```
-dest_syslog="$repository_path/SystemLogs"
+dest_syslog="($repository_path/SystemLogs)"

 ```